daklab/tiger/README.md

 Our repository contains two submodules:
 - [Open source code](https://github.com/yandexdataschool/roc_comparison/) for ROC analysis.
 We submodule their code and license in the `roc_comparison` directory.
 - [Our hugging face code](https://huggingface.co/spaces/Knowles-Lab/tiger) has saved model weights and a script to generate predictions locally.
-We submodule this code in the `hugging-face` directory.
+We submodule this code in the `hugging_face` directory.

 When cloning our repository be sure to use the `--recursive` option to pull these submodules as well:
 ```